 We are advancing the clinical development of ensovibep and MP0423 in collaboration with Novartis.
 Pursuant to the collaboration agreement, Novartis has the option to develop, manufacture and commercialize these product candidates.
-In addition to making an upfront payment and an equity investment totaling \$60.0 million CHF, if Novartis exercises its option to invest in the clinical development and manufacturing of ensovibep we would potentially receive a near-term milestone to our company of \$150.0 million CHF in the next 12 months.
+In addition to making a non-refundable cash payment and an equity investment totaling CHF 60.0 million, if Novartis exercises its option to invest in the clinical development and manufacturing of ensovibep we would potentially receive a near-term milestone to our company of CHF 150.0 million in the next 12 months.
 If Novartis chooses to commercialize ensovibep or MP0423, we would receive royalties of 22% on future commercial sales in certain agreed territories.
 We and Novartis have also agreed to forgo any profits in developing nations.
 We have also reached an agreement with the Swiss Government regarding rights to purchase up to 3.2 million doses of ensovibep if it is approved in Switzerland.
-In addition to our partnership with Novartis, we are collaborating with AGC Biologics and Baccinex to support development of their anti-COVID-19 programs.
+In addition to our partnership with Novartis, we are collaborating with AGC Biologics and Baccinex to support development of our anti-COVID-19 programs.

-In a Phase 1 clinical trial involving 16 volunteers, ensovibep was observed to be well tolerated within, and above, expected clinically relevant doses.
+In a Phase 1 clinical trial involving 23 volunteers, ensovibep was observed to be well tolerated within, and above, expected clinically relevant doses.
 In an ongoing Phase 2 clinical trial, we and Novartis are investigating the ability of ensovibep to inhibit viral transmission of SARS-CoV-2 in positively diagnosed patients.
 This ability has been demonstrated in preclinical experiments in animal models.
-This study seeks to enroll up to 30 symptomatic patients, positively diagnosed by PCR, who will be treated with ensovibep and monitored for viral replication.
-Data from this study is expected to be available in .
-In addition, we expect that a global Phase 2/3 registrational study, named EMPATHY, will commence in , which will seek to enroll over 2,400 patients in the ambulatory setting, with the goal of demonstrating the ability of ensovibep to prevent disease worsening, hospitalizations, and death.
-This trial includes two phases, as illustrated in Figure 11 below, with interim data anticipated in the first 400-700 patients in .
+This study seeks to enroll up to 40 symptomatic patients, positively diagnosed by PCR, who will be treated with ensovibep and monitored for viral replication.
+Data from this study is expected to be available in the second half of 2021.
+In addition, a global Phase 2/3 registrational study, named EMPATHY, is initiating enrollment in May 2021, which will seek to enroll over 2,100 patients in the ambulatory setting, with the goal of demonstrating the ability of ensovibep to prevent disease worsening, hospitalizations, and death.
+This trial includes two phases, as illustrated in Figure 11 below, with interim data anticipated in the first 400 patients in August 2021, and full results available in 2022.
 In an effort to explore the potential benefit of ensovibep in additional settings, we have also aligned with the National Institute of Allergy and Infectious diseases, or NIAID, through an ongoing international master protocol/platform study, ACTIV-3, which is a Phase 3 trial for COVID-19 positive patients in the hospitalized setting.
-This study will examine ensovibep plus a standardized treatment, remsividir, and will recruit 500 patients versus an additional arm of 500 patients treated with remdisivir plus standard-of-care as the control.
+This study will examine ensovibep plus a standardized treatment, remdesivir, and will recruit 500 patients versus an additional arm of 500 patients treated with remdesivir plus standard-of-care as the control.
 The protocol includes an interim analysis for futility after the first 300 patients have been randomized and recruited.